BueniaDev/libblueberrn-old/README.md

 # Current Status

-As of this time, libblueberrn is not able to run most commercial arcade ROMs, though some ROMs are beginning to boot.
+As of this time, libblueberrn is already capable of playing a few commercial arcade ROMs, and more ROMs are beginning to boot.
 Please see the compatibility database for more details.

 [Link to compatibility database](https://github.com/BueniaDev/libblueberrn-compatibility)